binos30/shopline/README.md

 ```bash
 bin/rspec --help
 ```

+## Code Coverage

+[Coverage]: https://docs.ruby-lang.org/en/3.3/Coverage.html "API doc for Ruby's Coverage library"
+[SimpleCov]: https://github.com/simplecov-ruby/simplecov "A code coverage analysis tool for Ruby"

+[SimpleCov][SimpleCov] is a code coverage analysis tool for Ruby.
+It uses [Ruby's built-in Coverage][Coverage] library to gather code coverage data, but makes processing its results much easier by providing a clean API to filter, group, merge, format, and display those results, giving you a complete code coverage suite that can be set up with just a couple lines of code.
+SimpleCov/Coverage track covered ruby code, gathering coverage for common templating solutions like erb, slim and haml is not supported.

 After running your tests, open `coverage/index.html` in the browser of your choice.
 For example, in a Mac Terminal, run the following command from your application's root directory: